History of condoms: Antiquity

 Whether condoms were used in ancient civilizations is debated by archaeologists and historians.
 Societies in the ancient civilizations of Egypt, Greece, and Rome preferred small families and are known to have practiced a variety of birth control methods.
 However, these societies viewed birth control as a woman's responsibility, and the only well-documented contraception methods were female-controlled devices (both possibly effective, such as pessaries, and ineffective, such as amulets).
 The writings of these societies contain subtle references to male-controlled contraceptive methods that might have been condoms, but most historians interpret them as referring to coitus interruptus or anal intercourse.

 The loincloths worn by Egyptian and Greek laborers were very sparse, sometimes consisting of little more than a covering for the glans of the penis.
 Records of these types of loincloths being worn by men in higher classes have made some historians speculate they were worn during intercourse; others, however, are doubtful of such interpretations.
 Historians may also cite one legend of Minos, related by Antoninus Liberalis in 150 AD, as suggestive of condom use in ancient societies.
 This legend describes a curse that caused Minos' semen to contain serpents and scorpions.
-To protect his sexual partner from these animals, Minos used a goat's bladder as a female condom.
+To protect his sexual partner from these animals, Minos used a goat's bladder as an internal condom.

 Contraceptives fell out of use in Europe after the decline of the Western Roman Empire in the 5th century; the use of contraceptive pessaries, for example, is not documented again until the 15th century.
 If condoms were used during the Roman Empire, knowledge of them may have been lost during its decline.
 In the writings of Muslims and Jews during the Middle Ages, there are some references to attempts at male-controlled contraception, including suggestions to cover the penis in tar or soak it in onion juice.
 Some of these writings might describe condom use, but they are "oblique", "veiled", and "vague".